destruccionloca/l2jFree/branches/L2_GS_IL_G1ta0/doc/README.txt

     "The latest" does not mean anything when 5 more updates have been done since you set up the server.

-Players should ALWAYS consult bugs with their Admin/GM's and have them report it on our wiki site.
+Players should ALWAYS consult bugs with their Admin/GM's and have them report it on our bugtracker or board.
 Some bugs may be caused by bad datapack, server installation or modifications server owner has made.
 We can't help you in that case.